noamtcohen/SlimJS/README.md

 ### Thanks to:
 [Tomasz](https://github.com/mrt123) @mrt123.
 The first user of slimjs and for the async exec example.<br/>
 [Gregor Gramlich](https://github.com/ggramlich) @ggramlich.
-For help with the SliM protocol.
+For help with the SliM protocol, the [PHP](https://github.com/ggramlich/phpslim) implementation and the promise proposal.